Published on January 29, 2020

-Identifying your risks through the risk management process could be a very meticulous process, so you might need all of your team’s efforts.
+Identifying your risks could be a very meticulous process, so you might need all of your team’s efforts.
 Each of them working in their respective position and having specific responsibilities can give an insight that may not occur to you on your own.

 The data that you might have available at the time of identifying a risk could be limited, or it might very well keep changing.
 So it would be a great idea if you repeat this process.
 You will recognize the need to add to your list of potential risks as you go through the process yourself.